Open-Source-Drilling-Community/GeodeticDatum/README.md

 ## Projects

 - Model: core types and algorithms (spheroids, datums, conversions, octree).
-- Service: ASP.NET Core API exposing CRUD and conversion endpoints; persists to SQLite under `home/`.
+- Service: ASP.NET Core API exposing CRUD and conversion endpoints; persists to SQLite under `home/`; also hosts a Model Context Protocol (MCP) server at `/GeodeticDatum/api/mcp` for agent integrations.
 - ModelSharedOut: generator that merges OpenAPI inputs and produces a C# client + merged JSON.
 - WebApp: Blazor Server UI that consumes the Service using the generated client.
 - ModelTest: NUnit tests for Model algorithms and built-ins.